top of page

 - Ute Londrigan, inspiration behind the name

-At Heimat New York, Ute will continue to create liqueurs just as her grandmother did 100 years ago - local fruits, seasonal bottling, and 100% natural.
+At Heimat New York, Ute will continue to create liqueurs just as her grandmother did 100 years ago - local fruits, seasonal bottling, and entirely all natural.
 So while Germany will always be Ute's "Heimat," she has fallen in love with all that New York has to offer, creating a perfect blend of German tradition and New York fruit.

 The story could hardly be more authentic.
 Heimat New York (pronounced HI-maht) was founded by Ute Londrigan, who was born and raised in Germany and grew up amidst all the wonderful traditions that Germany has to offer.
 Fruit liqueurs were, and still are, commonplace in the area.
 Ute's grandmother made them herself from fruit in her backyard for the family's own use, typically after the afternoon's traditional coffee and cake (“Kaffeeklatsch").
 The techniques and recipes were passed down to her mother and then to Ute with everything always made in season because to the typical German, anything to the exception was somehow “unnatural.”